docarray/docarray/CONTRIBUTING.md

 ### Documentation guidelines

-1. Decide if your page is a **guide or a tutorial**.
+1. Decide if your page is a **user guide or a how-to**, like in the `Data Types` section.
 Make sure it fits its section.
 2. Use “**you**” instead of “we” or “I”.
 It **engages** the reader more.
 3. **Sentence case** for headers.
 (Use [https://convertcase.net/](https://convertcase.net/) to check)
 4. Keep sentences short.
 If possible, **fewer than 13 words**.